reactor/BlockHound/docs/customization.md

 * `Builder#disallowBlockingCallsInside(String className, String methodName)`

 Example:

+This will allow blocking method calls inside `Logger#callAppenders` down the callstack:
 ```java
 builder.allowBlockingCallsInside(
     "ch.qos.logback.classic.Logger",
     "callAppenders"
 );
 ```

-This will allow blocking method calls inside `Logger#callAppenders` down the callstack.
+While this disallows blocking calls unless there is an allowed method down the callstack:
 ```java
 builder.disallowBlockingCallsInside(
     "reactor.core.publisher.Flux",
     "subscribe"
 );
 ```
-While this disallows blocking calls unless there is an allowed method down the callstack.

 ## Custom blocking method callback
 * `Builder#blockingMethodCallback(Consumer<BlockingMethod> consumer)`

 By default, BlockHound will throw an error when it detects a blocking call.
-But you can implement your own logic by providing the callback.
+But you can implement your own logic by setting a callback.

 Example:
 ```java
 builder.blockingMethodCallback(it -> {
     new Error(it.toString()).printStackTrace();